CMMS Solution CMMS Blog What Is Maintenance Scheduling

 1. Review work orders

 Examine the work order, which contains details about the maintenance activity.
-The maintenance supervisor teams up with the maintenance planner to ensure a clear understanding of the job’s requirements, including the nature of the maintenance task, tools required, safety protocols, and expected results.
+The maintenance supervisor teams up with the maintenance planner to ensure a clear understanding of the job’s requirements, including the nature of the maintenance task, the required tools, safety protocols, and the expected results.

 2. Procurement of resources